Desirée Valadares

 About

-In my current project, I theorize repair through transpacific redress movements which coalesce around the preservation and stewardship of Second World War confinement landscapes in Hawai’i, Alaska and British Columbia.
-I work alongside community organizations, cultural heritage professionals, and policymakers and draw insights from archival research and place-based methods including architectural drawing, photography, and participant-action research.
-Broadly, my research contributes to ongoing debates on war reparations, Asian-Indigenous relations, land tenure in settler colonial contexts, and infrastructural and environmental histories of Second World War prison camps in former US territories and in western Canada.
+In my current book project, I theorize repair through Pacific redress movements which coalesce around the preservation and stewardship of Second World War confinement landscapes in Hawai’i, Alaska and British Columbia.
+I draw insights from archival research, and place-based methods including architectural drawing and photography in addition to participant-engaged methods such as landscape archaeology, gardening, and salvage at former wartime confinement sites.
+Broadly, my research contributes to ongoing debates on heritage preservation, war memory, land dispossession, Asian North American-Indigenous relations, and settler colonialism at former Second World War confinement sites in former US territories and in western Canada.

 Teaching